Start9Labs/cups-startos/docs/instructions.md

 2. Log in using your Cups password, located in the "Config" section of your Embassy Cups service.

 ## Tips
-- Cups does not currently offer notifications, which are notoriously difficult to perform in a trustless.
+- Cups does not currently offer notifications, which are notoriously difficult to perform in a trustless way.
 This means you will need to check your Cups app to see if you have new messages.
-There will be notification in the future.
+There will be notifications in the future.
 - Currently, Cups is a single-user service, meaning only you are meant to log in to your Cups service.
 This also means you can only message with people who are also running a Cups service.
-In the future, you will be able to create guest accounts, such that you can chat with anyone simple by giving them your Cups Tor address and an special invite code.
+In the future, you will be able to create guest accounts, such that you can chat with anyone simply by giving them your Cups Tor address and a special invite code.